jean2ai/jean2/docs/tools.md

 ## The Ask Protocol

 Every tool gets a `ToolContext` with an `ask()` method.
 This is how tools request permissions, ask questions, or get user input.
-The client handles the UI — the tool just awaits a typed response.
+The client handles the UI.
+The tool just awaits a typed response.

 ### Permission asks

 Tool calls that modify files, run commands, or access the network go through the permission system.
 The user can:

-- **Approve once** — Allow this specific call
+- **Approve once**: Allow this specific call
-- **Approve always** — Auto-approve future calls with the same parameters
+- **Approve always**: Auto-approve future calls with the same parameters
-- **Deny** — Block this call
+- **Deny**: Block this call

 The permission state persists per workspace and per tool.